-If one wishes to purchase real estate in Greece, the purchase of Greek property is governed by the Astikos Kodikas (Greek Civil Code), which is comparable to the German Civil Code (BGB).
-A notarised contract of sale and entry in the Ipothikofilakio (Land Charges Register) or Ktimatologio (Land Register) is required for the purchase.
-As in German law, in Greek law too accession of title to a property is only complete on entry in the Greek Land Register.
+If one wishes to purchase real estate in Greece, the purchase of such is governed by the Astikos Kodikas (Greek Civil Code) which, is comparable to the German Civil Code (BGB).
+A notarised contract of sale and entry in the Ipothikofilakio (Land Charges Register) or Ktimatologio (Land Register) is also required for the purchase.
+As in German law, Greek law also has accession of title to a property and therefore, is only complete on entry in the Greek Land Register.

 The contract of sale

 Greek property transactions are effected by concluding a notarised, precisely worded contract of sale.
 The object of purchase is described accurately, the sale price and when it is due stated, rescission rights and contractual penalties in the event of late payment and/or rescission of the contract of sale stipulated, as is contract implementation to arrive at transfer of title in the Land Register.